 To help us stay on schedule and minimize wait times, please arrive a few minutes early for your appointment.
 Ensure that you ask the receptionist to book extra time if needed (i.e. you have complicated health issues, mental health concerns).

 Unexpected emergencies may arise.
 Please be patient.
-Our doctors help the community in many different ways (emergency room, anaesthetics, operating room, delivering babies, care home).
+Our doctors help the community in many different ways (emergency room, anesthetics, operating room, delivering babies, care home).

 We value your time, however we ask that you bring forth your first most important issue per visit.
 If more time allows other concerns can be addressed.
 If there is not enough time you will need to book another appointment.
 We are a very busy clinic and this allows us to stay on schedule.
 To be fair each appointment has a certain amount of time allocated for each patient.